 - In 47 Claremont, Watt, and Woodbridge, the boilers were converted from oil to natural gas.
 An energy audit will be conducted by Housing and Facilities to track improvement in efficiencies versus previous years.

 Every year, Columbia Housing collaborates with Facilities and the Eco-Reps to donate items from our residence halls to a wide variety of partners across New York City, the country, and the world.
-Here are highlights of some of our impressive donations from the 2012-13 academic year.
+Donation highlights for the 2013-14 academic year include:

 Ongoing Donation Opportunities